 through any place on earth an imaginary north-south line runs from the north pole to the south pole: a longitude or meridian / simultaneously for all places on the meridian, the sun shines every day a few moments perpendicular to the meridian ( at the 'real’ afternoon ! ).

-this tight straight line could now be visualised by natural and artistic 'in situ’ works: THE LIGHT MERIDIAN - ART ON A LINE
+this tight straight line could now be visualised by natural and artistic 'in situ’ works: THE LIGHT MERIDIAN / MERIDIAN OF ART

 an info center has been created at roeselare#be by the MUZE'UM L, MUZE'UM OF LIGHT & LANDSCAPE